ScilifelabDataCentre/pathogens-portal/content/english/dashboards/RECOVAC.md

 ##### Changing the timeframe displayed

 The two graphs are shown on different time scales.
-This is because vaccinations were not made available until early 2021, whilst data on ICU admissions resulting from COVID-19 infection are available from March 2020.
+This is in part because vaccinations were not made available until early 2021, whilst data on ICU admissions resulting from COVID-19 infection are available from March 2020.
+Further, the latest date for which data is available can differ between the two datasets.
 The default view will show all of the data available for both datasets.
 However, it is useful for align the timeframes, especially when making inferences about the effects of vaccination on ICU admission.
 Use the 'Align timeframe' button in the 'Timeframe' buttons list to align the timeframes.
-Click the 'View whole time series' button to view all of the available data.
+Click the 'Show all data' button to view all of the available data.

 ##### Accurately read data values